Tortington – St Mary Magdalene

-Tortington lies by a farm south of Arundel, half a mile from the remains of Tortington Priory, an Augustinian house.
+Tortington lies by a farm south of Arundel, half a mile from Tortington Priory, an Augustinian house, the site of which is recorded by another farm, Priory Farm which retains a few remnants.
 The church belonged to the priory by 1380 (VCH 5(1) p222) and though the dedication was formerly to St Thomas, it came to share the priory’s dedication of St Mary Magdalene.
 The church was made redundant in 1978 and is vested in the Churches Conservation Trust.

 Nave and chancel date from c1140.
 The round-headed north nave windows and the single east one have been enlarged, but without changing the rere-arches.
 Steer suggests this was done in the early C13 (2 p1), but the presence of brick suggests a later date, possibly the C16.
 The restored C12 south doorway has been reset more than once.
 It is handsome, of Caen stone, with two orders of chevrons on the head and a hoodmould decorated with a four-leafed emblem.
 The outer order is enriched with pomegranates and the inner one is on shafts with scallop capitals.
 It has been dated to c1140 and linked to contemporary work at Chichester cathedral (www.crsbi.ac.uk retrieved on 22/4/2013).